gvwilson/thirdbit/src/fiction/santas/index.md

 The door to the basement had a lock.
 A quick twist of his mittened wrist set it to snib into place behind him.
+He turned on his flashlight,
-He hurried down the stairs into the gloom, picked his way through the boxes and rubble, and opened the door he had discovered on the far side, wincing as the hinges squeaked in protest.
+hurried down the stairs into the gloom, picked his way through the boxes and rubble, and opened the door he had discovered on the far side, wincing as the hinges squeaked in protest.